 Like other pioneers and visionaries, Brown’s futuristic hope that every child being born will have their name, date of birth, blood type data being tokenised, might seem farfetched – but may we remind you of the need for data protection taking into consideration the growth rate of massive data breaches.

 Zortrex is aiming high and wants to use their technology to put the hackers out of business!
 Tokenisation cannot be mathematically reversed and thus it will least it will stop the hackers for a while.

 Brown explains further that as they move with their education; other information can be added on to the token, as with all their healthcare; any allergies tokenised; what injections they have had right through their life cycle until the day no more data can be tokenised.

 For such high ambitions, the creators of Zortrex’s software have adequately ensured that the technology used is fully scalable.
 One stumbling block many Blockchain projects now face is what is referred to as scalability – which in tech terms, is the ability of a network or software to grow and manage increased demand.

-The growth in demand for DApps is crippling those systems.
-They need to investigate the incorporation of alternative technologies, upgrade or split their platforms to cope with such high demand.
+Cryptocurrencies like Bitcoin and Ethereum specifically – which is used to build a lot of Distributed Applications, has massive scalability issues.
+The growth in demand for DApps is crippling those systems and they are having to investigate the incorporation of alternative technologies, upgrade or split their platforms and accompanying cryptocurrencies to cope with such high demand.

-The need for tokenisation is endless and further, down the line, celebrities and government official’s PII can be secured by it to protect them from damaging schemes, ‘bad press’ and scandals.
+Someone must take the first step in securing this data forever.
+Citizens should be able to purchase what they want without being harassed by trackers and cookies.
+The need for tokenisation is endless and further, down the line, celebrities and government official’s PII can also be secured to protect them from damaging schemes, ‘bad press’ and scandals.